ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

 <hr>
 <h3>博士后 Post-Docs</h3>

-* 2024.07-present, 王文祥, Wenxiang is working on strain engineering in multifunctional 2D devices.

 * 2026.07-present, 于川立, Chuanli Yu is working on the metrology of surface/interface energies/stresses (co-advised with Prof. Y. Wei).

 * 2026.07-present, 郑婉莹, Wanying Zheng is working on the surface effect in elastic solids.